-This complete resource for communication modalities includes new testing options for the Boston Naming Test, methods for eliciting discourse, new approaches to scoring and new tests for analyzing reading disorders.
+The Boston Diagnostic Aphasia Examination, Third Edition (BDAE-3) is a complete resource for communication modalities, including new testing options for the Boston Naming Test, Second Edition (BNT-2), methods for eliciting discourse, and new approaches to scoring and new tests for analyzing reading disorders.

 - Gain critical insight into your client's functioning by using this practical, individually administered test.

-- Use BDAE-3 with the Boston Naming Testto detect mild word-retrieval deficits.
+- Use BDAE-3 with the BNT-2 detect mild word-retrieval deficits.

 - The regular exam, based on recent research in neurolinguistics, enables you to probe more deeply into your client's use of language.

-The scoring is done on page 9 of the protocol, but it doesn’t provide standard scores or percentiles.
-The examiner completes the Summary of Scores and inserts them in to the Summary Profile of Standard Subtests in the Boston Diagnostic Aphasia Examination Record Booklet to get percentiles.
+The scoring is done on page 9 of the protocol, but it doesn't provide standard scores or percentiles.
+The examiner completes the Summary of Scores and inserts them in to the Summary Profile of Standard Subtests in the BDAE-3 Record Booklet to get percentiles.
 The percentiles are listed as 0, 10, 20, 30, 40, 50, 60, 70, 80, 90, and 100 only.
-The scores that are collected are a tally of the number of correct responses, the number of cues given, number of phonemic cues, etc.
+The scores that are collected are a tally of the number of correct responses, the number of cues given, number of phonemic cues, and more.